All About the Cry-It-Out Method for Sleep Training

 • 15 months+: one nap (lunchtime).

 • Establish a bedtime routine.
-A simple set of steps, done in the same order every night, will help your baby wind down for sleep, know what to expect, and cue them it’s time to snooze.
-It’s really important to feed your baby before you start your bedtime routine and that you finish the bedtime routine while your baby is still awake.
+Establishing a simple set of steps to follow in the same order each night can help your baby wind down for sleep, understand what to expect, and recognize that it’s time to go to bed.
+It's essential to feed your baby before you begin the bedtime routine, and make sure to complete the routine while your baby is still awake.

 • Check your baby’s sleep environment.
 Ensure your baby is sleeping in a room that is:

-Once you have all the above in place, and you’ve decided when to “start sleep training,” whether you realize it or not!
-So, now, you’re ready to deliver the cry-it-out method using the following steps:
+Once you have all the above in place and you’ve decided when to start your baby’s cry-it-out sleep training schedule, then you can do so using the following steps:

-Remember, by being consistent and patient, you’re giving the cry-it-out method the best chance to be effective and your baby the best chance at learning how to become a strong, independent sleeper.
+Remember, by being consistent and patient, you’re giving the cry-it-out technique the best chance to be effective and your baby the best chance at learning how to become a strong, independent sleeper.

 Is It Bad to Let a Baby Cry It Out?

-You're not the only one out there asking this exact question; every parent worries and wonders if the cry-it-out method is bad for their baby.
+You're not the only one out there asking this exact question; many parents worry and wonder if the cry-it-out method is bad or harmful for their baby.
 It might give you peace of mind to know that it is OK to let your baby cry; it doesn't harm them.
 In fact, short periods of crying can be helpful for babies.

 Is There a Modified Version of the Cry-It-Out Method?